RockLi/rockli.github.com/_posts/2013-04-29-mongodb-c-driver-examples.md

 So now we can play with the single document.
 We need a iterator to iterate the document.
 You should have familiar with the concept of iterators.

-`bson_iterator it;` like other objects, we need to initialize it first. `bson_iterator_init(&it, doc)`, you must supply this iterator aims to iterator which document.
+`bson_iterator it;` like other objects, we need to initialize it first. `bson_iterator_init(&amp;it, doc)`, you must supply this iterator aims to iterator which document.

 Now we can iterator all the keys, simple example:

 <pre>
 bson_iterator it;
-bson_iterator_init(&it, doc);
+bson_iterator_init(&amp;it, doc);
-while (bson_iterator_next(&it) != BSON_EOO) {
+while (bson_iterator_next(&amp;it) != BSON_EOO) {
-    fprintf(stderr, "key:%s\n", bson_iterator_key(&it));
+    fprintf(stderr, "key:%s\n", bson_iterator_key(&amp;it));
 }
 </pre>

 `bson_iterator_key` is used to return the key, remember all keys are string type, there's no interger key type.
-If you know the key like "name", you want to got that object directly, you can use `bson_find(&it, doc, "key")` api to index the key type for you, this api likes with `bson_iterator_next` return the value type.
+If you know the key like "name", you want to got that object directly, you can use `bson_find(&amp;it, doc, "key")` api to index the key type for you, this api likes with `bson_iterator_next` return the value type.
 Sometimes you need to check the return value.
 But how to iterator the sub document?

-For the sub document, you need to define a new iterator called `bson_iterator sub_it;`, then call `bson_iterator_subiterator(&it, &sub_it);` to initialize the sub iterator.
+For the sub document, you need to define a new iterator called `bson_iterator sub_it;`, then call `bson_iterator_subiterator(&amp;it, &amp;sub_it);` to initialize the sub iterator.
 Please remember the hierarchy first is the parent iterator, seconds is the sub iterator especially when you iterate the deep nested documents.
 When you want to fetch the current value the iterator pointed to, you can use `bson_iterator_double/int...` to fetch the value.

 Release the resource